Team-3-Patient-and-Insurance-Management/backend/README.md

+# Running the backend test without CI/CD pipeline

+Open the setUp class in src/main/java/com.java.firebase and just click the run button on intelliJ

 # Sign Up Test

 Quick tip: We put things in the query params if it has a @RequestParam in the code.
 The same goes for the body section if it has a @RequestBody.
 If it has both, then we have to include both